Superfluid fraction in the crystal phase of the inner crust of neutron stars: Results

 \subsection{Density profiles, mean fields, and pairing gaps}

 In Fig.~\ref{fig:densityvelocity3}, neutron density profiles (and coplanar velocity fields, to be discussed in the next Subsection), obtained with the SLy4 interaction are shown for the body-centered cubic (bcc) lattice.
 We also performed calculations in simple cubic (sc) geometry, but when using the same interaction, proton number, chemical potential and cell volume, we found practically identical density profiles and other relevant quantities such as effective mass and pairing field as in the bcc geometry.
 As it was found in the rod phase for square and hexagonal lattices, this is due to the fact that physical parameters are the same, and that the clusters are well separated from each other and have a spherical shape.
-In order to have the same cell volume $V$ for the two lattices, one has to require for the lattice spacing
+In order to have the same cell volume $V$ in the sc and bcc lattices, we choose the lattice spacings such that

 When switching from the SLy4 to the BSk24 interaction, we can readjust the chemical potential to largely compensate for the differences in the mean fields, thereby maintaining the same baryon density.
 In this way we obtain again comparable density profiles, with a slightly increased size of the cluster in the BSk24 case.
 In Fig.~\ref{fig:densities3} we show some results for the densities, while in Fig.~\ref{fig:meanfield3} there are the mean-field quantities.